Bring the APIs - Real IT and telecom integration

 A decade ago they thought VoIP was a novelty that would not gain traction in business and traditional telco grade technology would continue to rule.
 Now business communication is no longer about the functions on the device, but about the functions behind the device, in applications.
 It is crucial that building blocks for developers are made available via APIs, such as for voice communication, so that applications can be quickly and securely developed on top of them.

-A decade ago, speaking in front of telecom resellers about hosted voice and how it would change the world of commercial telephony, there was always someone in the audience who would remind me of the need for secretary-to-manager transfers.
+Speaking in front of telecom resellers ten years ago about hosted voice and how it would change the world of commercial telephony, there was always someone in the audience who would remind me of the need for secretary-to-manager transfers.
 Voice over internet (VoIP) was great for consumers of course, but businesses required certain essential features in order to stay in business.
 They all thought VoIP was a novelty that would not gain much traction in the business world, where traditional telco grade technology would continue to rule.

 I had to think back to those days when I was at the APIDays Security event last month in San Francisco.
 Over 900 developers - from companies such as Facebook, Microsoft, Netflix, Uber, Apple, Cisco, CA, KLM, Oracle and all the other big names that we all recognize from the apps we use on our smartphones and computers everyday - were signed up for the event.
 All there to listen to talks and to discuss the topic of security in the age of APIs.